Cost to Move Electric Meter

 Get Prices

-How Much is Moving an Electric Meter?
+How Much to Move an Electric Meter?

 Over time, the ways in which we use our homes change.
 If you move to a new home or want to update a room, you may find that you need to move your electric meter.
 If you want to move your electricity meter, read this useful guide to learn about what you can expect.